-Once the academic house construction has been initiated, the contractors and architects will walk you through the house’s plumbing, electrical, heating, and cooling traits and provide a comprehensive clarification on these fixtures.
+Once the academic house construction has been initiated, the contractors and architects will walk you through the house’s plumbing, electrical, heating, and cooling traits and comprehensively clarify these fixtures.
 During the outlining stage, the installations are fitted before the ceilings and walls are fixed permanently with the help of drywall.
 These fixtures are then supposed to be assessed and vetted by the initial inspector to avoid removal after inspection.
 Plumbing fixtures and pipes are, however, installed before the electrical components.
 For the plumbing phase, the setting of the water supply, drain pipes, and sewage pipes are mounted at the holes drilled by the inspectors and contractors inside the framing structure of the house, which is the backbone of the building.

 What is a conduit?

-How deep to bury an electrical conduit?
+How deep is it to bury an electrical conduit?

 In civil engineering, you bury an electric conduit under the driveway.
-The conduits must be below a depth of 18 inches, while if you bury an electric conduit below the public road, you will need at least 24 inches depth.
+The conduits must be below a depth of 18 inches, while if you bury an electric conduit below the public road, you will need at least 24 inches in depth.

 How deep are power lines buried?